What Authorization Code Flow Is

-The example flow diagram above illustrates the interactions that occur in the Cloudentity OAuth authorization code grant flow.
+The example diagram above illustrates the interactions that occur during the OAuth authorization code grant flow.

 A user tries to access the application (the client).

-The client requests authentication to the token endpoint using authorization code provided in the previous step.
+The client application requests authentication to the token endpoint using the authentication method configured and the authorization code provided in the previous step.

-The resource server validates the token and responds with requested resources.
+The resource server validates the token and responds with the requested resources.